Norfolk Islanders: Cuisine

 The cuisine of Norfolk Island is very similar to that of the Pitcairn Islands, as Norfolk Islanders trace their origins to Pitcairn.
 The local cuisine is a blend of British cuisine and Tahitian cuisine.

 Recipes from Norfolk Island of Pitcairn origin include mudda (green banana dumplings) and kumara pilhi.
 The islands cuisine also contains American influences not found in Pitcairn, such as chopped salads and fruit pies, due to the influences of American whalers.

+Museums

+Norfolk Island Museum is an organisation that runs five heritage sites on the island, which are situated in the Kingston and Arthur's Vale Historic Area, a world heritage site associated with the Australian Convict Sites listing.
+The Bounty Folk Museum is a private museum displaying memorobilia associated with the Bounty settlers.

 Diaspora

+New Zealand

-According to the 2013 New Zealand census, 96 people listed their birthplace as Norfolk Island.
-This increased to 108 people (usually resident population) born in Norfolk Island in the 2018 census.
+According to the 2013 census, 96 people listed their birthplace as Norfolk Island.
+This increased to 108 people (usually resident population) born in Norfolk Island in 2018.

 Historical demographics

-Population by birthplace, 1933
+Population by birthplace: 1933

 The results below show the total population of the Island in the 1933 census by their place of birth, with a slight majority being Norfolk Island-born.
 Native Norfolk Islanders were over 53% of the population, 30% were mainland Australians and New Zealanders, with around 12% born in Europe.